Wellness Metrics Profile +Cardio Profile is for both men and women. The test is for the following 22 hormones and vitamins:

 It is the active form of thyroid hormone.
 Normal levels keep the body functioning properly and are crucial for maintaining physical and mental health.

 It is the primary (inactive) thyroid hormone.
 However, a well-regulated process causes thyroxin to generate a much more potent thyroid hormone, T3 (Triiodothyronine).

 It is elevated with Hashimoto’s (autoimmune) thyroiditis and is associated with polycystic ovaries in women.

 The Weight Management Profile allows providers to identify specific hormone imbalances associated with excess weight gain or obesity, vitamin D deficiency, and hypothyroidism in their patients.
 As a risk assessment panel, it allows for early detection of insulin resistance, metabolic syndrome, and type 2 diabetes.
-The comprehensive test report is designed to help clinicians recommend effective treatments to rebalance hormone levels, address vitamin D and thyroid deficiencies, reduce overall risk for metabolic syndrome, and potentially avoid the onset of type 2 diabetes.
+The comprehensive test report is designed to help clinicians recommend effective treatments to rebalance hormone levels, address vitamin D and thyroid deficiencies, reduce overall risk for metabolic syndrome, and potentially avoid type 2 diabetes.